Tips for Driving in Winter

 Tire Tread Depth in Winter

 Be sure to check the tread depth of your winter tires to ensure that they have enough tread to evacuate water, slush, and snow.
-Winter tires begin to noticeably lose traction earlier than summer and all-season tires, typically at or around 6/32nds of tread depth, making it very important to regularly check winter tire tread depth.
+Winter tires begin to noticeably lose traction earlier than summer and all-season tires, typically at or around 6/32nds of an inch, making it very important to regularly check winter tire tread depth.

 Air Pressure in Winter